-If an at-risk afterschool program is located in an area that has mandated busing of students, site eligibility based on school data may be determined using one of two methods.
-Eligibility may be based on the enrollment data obtained for:
+If an At-Risk Afterschool Program is located in an area that has mandated busing of students, site eligibility based on school data may be determined using one of two methods.
+Eligibility may be based on the enrollment data obtained for the:

-- the school the children attend and are bused to, or - the school the children would have attended were it not for the school's busing policy (the neighborhood school where the children live)
+- School the children attend and are bused to, or - School the children would have attended were it not for the school's busing policy (the neighborhood school where the children live)

 A site may be determined area eligible in situations as described above only if the SFA can document the percentage of children eligible for free and reduced-price meals at each school before and after students are reassigned.
-The same method of determining site eligibility must be used for all sites participating under that program sponsor to avoid duplicate counting [CACFP 02-2011, Effects of Busing on Area Eligibility in Child and Adult Care Food Program, December 6, 2010].
+The same method of determining site eligibility must be used for all sites participating under that program sponsor to avoid duplicate counting (CACFP Memorandum 02-2011: Effects of Busing on Area Eligibility in Child and Adult Care Food Program, December 6, 2010).